-We do know that the Tron roller coaster will be ready in time for Walt Disney World’s 50th Anniversary in 2021, but Disney hasn’t announced an exact date yet.
-The official date for the 50th anniversary is October 1st, 2021, so it will definitely be ready by then.
+We do know that the Tron roller coaster was originally supposed to be ready in time for Walt Disney World’s 50th Anniversary in 2021, but Disney hasn’t announced an exact date yet.
+The official date for the 50th anniversary is October 1st, 2021, so the plan was to have it ready by then.

-Our best guess for the Tron ride is that it will open sometime in Spring/Summer 2021, with a May opening being ideal.
+Our best guess for the Tron ride is that it will open sometime in Summer/Fall 2021, with a September opening being ideal.
 If it’s open by then, that will be in time for the 50th Anniversary and all the festivities associated with it.
 Everything depends on these construction delays and we’re already looking at 4-5 months behind schedule from where we left off in March.

 We’ll update you more on the Tron Lightcycle Power Run roller coaster opening date as soon as we have more information.